kkomelin/link_empty_value/README.md

 ## How to use

-1. Install an iconic font, for example FontAwesome.
+1. Install an iconic font, for example [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
 2. Add a Link field for a content type
 3. Choose 'Link wo value' formatter for the field
 4. Set "fa fa-drupal" value to "Additional CSS Class" in the field settings